D9292S/New-Quantum-Bank/CANARY_DEPLOYMENT.md

 Before any code reaches canary or production, it goes through:
 - Automated testing (unit, integration, and end-to-end tests)
-- Deployment to the staging environment
+- Deployment to the staging environment via the `staging-deploy.yml` workflow
 - Manual verification and testing

 ### 2. Canary Deployment

 Once code passes staging:
-- The new version is deployed to `quantum-superbot-canary`
+- The new version is deployed to `quantum-superbot-canary` using the canary option in the staging workflow
 - Initially handles 20% of traffic (configurable)
 - Enhanced monitoring and logging are enabled
 - Automated smoke tests verify basic functionality